 - Community Rating

 Current value: 0.0 out of 5

-- medicaid, ehr, incentive payment, meaningful use, hit
+- quality-safety-costs, medicaid, ehr, incentive payment, meaningful use, hit

 - Row Count

 - Beginning 12/26/2011 for Eligible Hospitals (EH), Beginning 2/06/2012 for Eligible Professionals (EP)